-He has also studied and worked with a number of master drummers and mentors including Arthur Hull, Hiroshi Motofuji, John Stevens, Phil Mullen, Reinhard Flatischler, Jeff Strong, Paul Elliott
+He has also studied and worked with a number of master drummers and mentors including Arthur Hull, Hiroshi Motofuji, Mark Alcock, John Stevens, Phil Mullen, Reinhard Flatischler, Jeff Strong and Paul Elliott.

-He is renowned for facilitating powerful change in a gentle and supportive style and continues to develop books for creative music makers everywhere.
+He is renowned for facilitating powerful change in a gentle and supportive style and continues to develop coaching programmes using rhythmic embodiment at the core.

 Craig is also the author of the books Meditation for Beginners and Meditation Power, he has written three manifestos and built a publishing company Tools for the Muso specialising in music manuscript books.
 His writing has also been featured in Tiny Buddha, Change This and Pick The Brain.